basecamp/policies/terms/index.md

 5. You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Services, use of the Services, or access to the Services without the express written permission by the Company.
 6. You must not modify another website so as to falsely imply that it is associated with the Services or the Company.

+## Features and Bugs

+We design our Services with care, based on our own experience and the experiences of customers who share their time and feedback.
+However, there is no such thing as a service that pleases everybody.
+We make no guarantees that our Services will meet your specific requirements or expectations.

+We also test all of our features extensively before shipping them.
+As with any software, our Services inevitably have some bugs.
+We track the bugs reported to us and work through priority ones, especially any related to security or privacy.
+Not all reported bugs will get fixed and we don't guarantee completely error-free Services.

 ## Services Adaptations and API Terms

 We offer Application Program Interfaces ("API"s) for some of our Services (currently Basecamp, Highrise, Campfire, and Backpack).
 Any use of the API, including through a third-party product that accesses the Services, is bound by the terms of this agreement plus the following specific terms: